contains the active ingredient naproxen

 Tell your doctor immediately, or go to Accident and Emergency at your nearest hospital

 vomiting blood or what looks like coffee grounds

-bleeding from your back passage (rectum), black sticky stools or bloody diarrhoea
+bleeding from your back passage (rectum), black sticky bowel motions (stools) or bloody

 pain, tightness in the chest

 These are very serious side effects.
 You may need urgent medical attention or hospitalisation.

 This is not a complete list of all possible side effects.
 Others may occur in some

 people and there may be some side effects not yet known.

 Tell your doctor if you notice anything else that is making you feel unwell, even

 Ask your doctor or pharmacist if you don't understand anything in this list.